 Any Participant selected by the Committee may be granted dividend equivalents based on the dividends declared on Shares that are subject to any Award (other than Options or SARs), to be credited as of dividend payment dates, during the period between the date the Award is granted and the date the Award vests or expires, as determined by the Committee.
 Such dividend equivalents shall be converted to cash or additional Shares by such formula and at such time and subject to such limitations as may be determined by the Committee.
-Unless otherwise provided in the applicable Award Agreement, dividend equivalents will be paid or distributed to later than the 15th day of the 3rd month following the later of (i) the calendar year in which the Participant's right to such dividends equivalents is no longer subject to a substantial risk of forfeiture.
+Unless otherwise provided in the applicable Award Agreement, dividend equivalents will be paid or distributed no later than the 15th day of the 3rd month following the later of (i) the calendar year in which the corresponding dividends were paid to shareholders, or (ii) the first calendar year in which the Participant's right to such dividends equivalents is no longer subject to a substantial risk of forfeiture.